What zones does this protocol cover?

 - Whether your photos matched your usual lighting and distance.

-How to interpret what you see
+How should you interpret what you see?

 - Avoid comparing a fresh haircut week to a long-hair week.